top of page

 How to Convince Upper Management that Web Accessibility is Good for Business

 If you're here, you're most likely not only interested in web accessibility and digital inclusion, but you know it's a great opportunity for your business.
-From SEO to DEI, increased sales, and improved website performance, the benefits are endless.
+From SEO to DEI, increased sales, and improved website performance, the benefits are truly endless.

+However, you may be wondering: How do we sell web accessibility to key decision-makers?
 It can be difficult to sell internally.
 Many simply do not recognize their moral and legal obligations.
 Some people let the costs overshadow the benefits.

 What is Web Accessibility and ADA Compliance?